bbalganjjm/natural_js/files/patch-note.md

 ## Natural-CORE v0.17.18
  * N.tpBind : Changed the $.bind method to the $.on method and made all the functionality of the $ .on method available.
+ * N.debug, N.log, N.info, N.warn : Changed the functionality to accurately show where the message originated.

 ## Natural-UI.Shell v0.9.39
  * N.notify : Fixed a bug where the position option does not apply in some status.